computational-cell-analytics/micro-sam/finetuning/README.md

 # Segment Anything Finetuning

-Preliminary examples for fine-tuning segment anything on custom datasets.
+Code for finetuning segment anything data on microscopy data and evaluating the finetuned models.

-## LiveCELL
+## Example: LiveCELL

 **Finetuning**